wgalbraith/280/docs_student/regression-log-transform.md

 ---

-## 5. Semi-Log Model and Residuals
+## 5. Check the Semi-Log Model for Linearity

 Fitted model: